 - The school nurse should be informed of any student receiving medication at school.
 The nurse will inform teachers of the correct procedures to follow when administering medication. - A permission note signed by the parent/guardian should accompany the medication. - The permission note should list the name of the medication, the amount to be given, and the time to be given. - Medication is to be labeled with the child's name and in the original container. - All medications should be taken to the teacher, secretary, or nurse first thing in the morning. - All medications should be kept in a locked cabinet or container during school hours. - If the student requires a daily medication, a Medication Permission Form must be completed.
-Also, a medication record shall be kept with the student's name, date, medication administered and initials of person who administered the medication. - Any prescription medication must be prescribed to the student by a physician. - Medicine will NOT be given at school if it's not properly labeled by the pharmacist or there's no written parental permission. - Students diagnosed with Asthma may keep their inhalers with them if an Asthma Action Plan from the doctor is on file with the School Nurse. - The District assumes absolutely no responsibility for any matters resulting from a student's taking or refusing to take the medication. - No Over the Counter medications will be stocked for students at any school.
-If a student needs Over the Counter medications, the following procedures must be followed: For Over the Counter meds needed longer than one week (7 days), a doctor's order for the medication must be on file at the school.
-Parents must sign a medications permission form.
-Parents must supply the Over the Counter medication. - Students diagnosed with an allergy may keep their Epi Pen with them if an Allergy Action Plan from the doctor is on file with the School Nurse.
+Also, a medication record shall be kept with the student's name, date, medication administered and initials of person who administered the medication. - Any prescription medication must be prescribed to the student by a physician. - Medicine will NOT be given at school if it's not properly labeled by the pharmacist or there's no written parental permission. - Students diagnosed with Asthma may keep their inhalers with them if an Asthma Action Plan from the doctor is on file with the School Nurse. - The District assumes absolutely no responsibility for any matters resulting from a student's taking or refusing to take the medication. - No Over the Counter medications will be stocked at any school.
+If a student needs Over the Counter medication, the following procedures must be followed: a doctor's order for the Over the Counter medication to be given to student presented to school, a signed permission form by parent, and the parent must supply the Over the Counter medication. - Students diagnosed with an allergy may keep their Epi Pen with them if an Allergy Action Plan from the doctor is on file with the School Nurse.